swcarpentry/2014-03-17-nyu-R/instructor_notes/sql/sql_presenter.md

 	ORDER BY genus ASC, species ASC

 * Need to know
-  * Characters must be in quotes - just like in python!!
+  * Characters must be in quotes - just like in Python or R!!

 ----------------------------------------------